ramachandra2002/Five-Stage-Ring-Oscillator/README.md

 <p align="center">Fig.16 Calculating Period of the Wave </p>

 The period of the oscillation in found to be 22.5 ps.
 So, the frequency of the oscillated wave is 44.44 GHz

+# Conclusion

+Thus the five stage ring Oscillator is designed using the tools and suite of *Synopsys Custom Compiler™* and simulated and analysed through the *PrimeWave™ Design Environment*.
+For the given voltage supply of 5 V, the frequency of the oscillation obtained is 44.44 GHz.

+# Author

+Ramachandra T, Bachelors in Engineering at Madras Institute of Technology, Anna University

+# Acknowledgement

+- Kunal Ghosh, VSD Corp.
+Pvt.
+Ltd
+- Chinmay Panda, IIT-Hyderabad
+- Synopsys Team
+- IIT-Hyderabad (*for this amazing hackathon*)

+# References

+1. K. Gajula, “Design of 5-Stage Ring Oscillator using Mentor Graphics 130nm Technology,” Journal of Mechanics of Continua and Mathematical, vol. 14, no. 5, Sept., pp. 520- 526, 2019
+2. B. Razavi, Design of Analog CMOS Integrated Circuits.
+New York: McGraw-Hill Education, 2017
+3. S. Chauhan, R. Mehra, “CMOS Design and Performance Analysis of Ring Oscillator for Different Stages,” International Journal of Engineering Trends and Technology, vol. 32, no. 5, Feb., pp. 234- 237, 2016